MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/fixed-assets/acquire-assets-procurement.md

 [!include [banner](../includes/banner.md)]

 This topic describes how to set up the integration between Fixed assets and Accounts payable to automatically create fixed assets from purchase orders or vendor invoices, or automatically post acquisition and acquisition adjustment transactions for fixed assets.
+One purchasing line will create one asset, regardless of the quantity on the purchasing line.
+If you need to create multiple fixed assets, you must create multiple purchasing lines.

  The following methods are available for integrating Fixed assets and Accounts payable, and you must use the same method for all fixed assets:
 -   You manually create a fixed asset before you add the fixed asset number to the line on the purchase order or vendor invoice.
 An acquisition transaction automatically is posted for the asset when you post the vendor invoice.
 This is the default method.